-From Dean on April 7th, 2008 in Tools and Tips
+From Dan Harding on April 07, 2008 in Tools and Tips

 Some types of roofing, such as stainless steel, copper, and slate need very little care and maintenance, but these roofs tend to come with a staggering price tag.
 Asphalt roofing is by far the most widely used roofing material, and for good reason.
 It is durable, affordable, and still requires a fairly small amount of maintenance.
 Under proper care, asphalt roofs can last 30 years and longer!